mogazz69/MechaCar_Statistical_Analysis/README.md

 > We would need to gather cubic space data from the carrying compartments of all MechaCar prototypes, as well as from all major competitor vehicles.

-billie elish is mid awy ya3ny what is this comment?
+billie elish is mid awy ya3ny what is this comment? why do I have to make 7 comments?